JrVerbiest/jrverbiest.github.io/README.md

 🏫 I currently work at Hasselt University, where I focus on data and analytics engineering — bridging the gap between raw research data and FAIR-T data products.

-🚀 My mission: build tools and self-serve platform capabilities that empower domain experts to not only engineer their data into trustworthy, reusable data products, but also build their own analytical workflows — without needing a data or analytics engineer at their side.
-This means thinking deeply about the data pipeline architecture, storage and serving layer design, data contracts, quality enforcement, and versioning — the engineering foundations that make self-serve not just possible, but reliable at scale.
+🚀 My mission: create tools and platforms that let domain experts own their data — end to end.
+That means designing the foundations they stand on: pipeline architecture, storage and serving layers, data contracts, quality enforcement, and versioning — so that self-serve isn't just a buzzword, but something that actually works at scale.

+🎯 The goal is simple: domain experts should be able to engineer trustworthy, reusable data products and build their own analytical workflows — without a data or analytics engineer holding their hand.

 [🌐 My website](https://jrverbiest.eu/)